Emily Martin (anthropologist): Bipolar disorder

 Martin drew on her own experience with bipolar disorder to write Bipolar Expeditions: Mania and Depression in American Culture.
-In it, she argues that mania and depression have a cultural life outside the confines of psychiatry and that the extravagances of mood which might be dubbed 'irrational' are also present in the most 'rational' side of American life (for example, economics and the stock market.)
+In it, she argues that mania and depression have a cultural life outside the confines of psychiatry and that the extremes of mood which might be dubbed "irrational" are also present in the more "rational" parts of American life, like economics and the stock market.
+The book was the winner of the 2009 Diana Forsythe Prize for the best book of feminist anthropology.

-Publications
+Notable works

 The Woman in the Body

-Martin wrote the book The Woman in the Body, which won the first Eileen Basker Memorial Prize from the Society for Medical Anthropology.
-The book was first published in 1987, and then re-published with a new introduction in 2001 by Beacon Press.
+Martin's book The Woman in the Body won the first Eileen Basker Memorial Prize from the Society for Medical Anthropology.
+The book was first published in 1987 and then re-published in 2001 by Beacon Press with a new introduction.
 In this book Martin examines how American culture sees the process of reproduction.
-Emily Martin uses fieldwork to structure her arguments throughout this book.
-One key focus is the metaphor of economy that she analyzes in depth.
-She does this in order to show her readers that the social structure of the world she is examining is dependent on this metaphor in order to function efficiently.
+Martin explains how women's bodies are seen as machines for creating children.
+This creates a dichotomy that connects women to their bodies, while men are more connected to their minds.
+The hospital's focus is not on the experience of the woman in labor but on creating a predictable experience that gets the woman out of the hospital quickly to continue to work as a machine and produce value in the workforce.
+Martin proposes that all people in the workforce need to be treated better and accommodated for personal circumstances.
+Her argument is that women are easier to target in the workplace because their behaviors are attributed to their menstrual cycles.

-Reviewing the book in American Anthropologist, Linda C. Garrow wrote "Overall, the book is strongest when it remains close to women's statements...
-Martin draws strong conclusions about the amount of resistance expressed by women that are not supported by the data...
-However, the insights, hypotheses, and challenges... will undoubtedly stimulate much research and make the book essential reading across a number of areas in medical anthropology."
+Reviewing the book in American Anthropologist, Linda C. Garrow wrote: "Martin draws strong conclusions about the amount of resistance expressed by women that are not supported by the data [...]
+However, the insights, hypotheses, and challenges [...] will undoubtedly stimulate much research and make the book essential reading across a number of areas in medical anthropology."
 In Isis, Anja Hiddinga called it "daring, well argued, and thoroughly supported by a wide range of references."